When moving from milk to solid foods, use these tips and enjoy the pics!

 Why Do Kids Like Carrots?
 Because we can go “num num num” like Peter Rabbit, eat them with hummos, and grate them to eat in salads.
 Juicing carrots is a fun thing to do too!

-This was so easy!
-So quick!
-So full of good stuff to eat- full of protein and anti-oxidants while also being GF/DF/Egg-free!!
-The Valentine Solution for keeping the whole family on the right track to good nutrition!
+These treats were so easy and so quick, and full of good stuff to eat like protein and antioxidants.
+It can also be made Gluten, Dairy and Egg-free for your little ones with sensitivities.
+It’s the Valentine Solution for keeping the whole family on the right track to good nutrition!

-It is also a great kids activity!
-Super easy so they could really do it themselves.
+It is also a great kids’ activity; super easy so they could really do it themselves.
 A great way to have fun and help kids learn about cooking and sharing the Love this time of year!
-They will probably request these for their lunch box too!
+They will probably request these for their lunch box too….just make sure they can be kept cold. 🙂

 Mix well and spread into a small freezer proof dish or mold into any shape with a candy mold tray.
-I used a plastic tray with little hearts. ( I would try silicon next time to eliminate the small bit of effort I had to use with the butter knife to pop them out of the tray. )
+I used a plastic tray with little hearts.
+(I would try silicone molds the next time to eliminate the small bit of effort I had to use with the butter knife to pop them out of the tray.)

-Wrap in wax paper, box, or tie in a pretty bag with ribbons.
-That is if you can wait to eat them!
-We ate 2 or 3 before they even hit the Valentine Box!
+Wrap in wax paper, boxes, or tie in a pretty bag with ribbons….that is if you can wait to eat them.
+Om nom nom.
+We ate two or three before they even got in the Valentine Box!